mhavey/marklogic/uml2es/docs/uml_mapping.md

 Cons:
 - Toolkit ignores your internal package structure.
 Ensure you stereotype only at the model level.
 Ensure your class names are distinct across the whole model.

+### 2. Several Models Linked by UML Tool

-2. Build several models linked by the UML tool.
+Build several models linked by the UML tool.
 Suppose model M contains class C. In model N, I want class D to contain an attribute that refers to class C. UML tools support this by allowing package import:

 - In model M, I ensure class C belongs to a package.
 - In model N, I import the package from model M that contains class C. I can now deal with class C as if it were part of model N!
 In particular, I can draw an aggregation relationship between class D and class C!
 D contains C, even though D and C come from different models!